 The Plan does not cover emergency management activities that DJPR delivers as a Support Agency, such as emergency animal welfare relief or agricultural loss and damage assessment in Class 1 emergency responses.
 These activities are described in the Victorian Emergency Animal Welfare Plan and Victorian Agricultural Relief Plan.

-This is the first version of the Plan under the Emergency Management Act 2013, as amended by the Emergency Management Legislation Amendment Act 2018 in 2020.
+This is the first version of the Plan under the Emergency Management Act 2013, as amended by the Emergency Management Legislation Amendment Act 2018 (External link) in 2020.
 These arrangements are described at a point in time and there may be changes resulting from reviews and evaluations of exercises, biosecurity emergencies and ongoing reform in the Victorian emergency management sector.
 The next version of the Plan will incorporate these changes.

 As the Control Agency for biosecurity emergencies, DJPR is responsible for the maintenance of this Plan.
 This Plan will be reviewed and updated every three years or as appropriate.